Categories

 These are all normal thoughts most people have; I hope I can lessen your fears by answering the questions above.

-Friends/family can be a great support, but because they can’t stand to see their friends or family suffering, it can result in a tendency to give advice and even passing judgement on the situation.
+Friends/family can be a great support, but because they can’t stand to see their friends or family suffering, it can result in a tendency to give advice and even pass judgment on the situation.

-“you need to get a grip, there’s much worse off than you”
+“You need to get a grip, there are many worse off than you.”

 These questions, although an attempt to shake the person out of their mood, can have the effect of creating shame and guilt about how they are feeling and the thought that they shouldn’t be feeling like this.
 This may lead to feelings of isolation and a habit of keeping problems to ourselves….not good.
 The dam usually bursts at some point.